Summer-Bell/surfs_up/README.md

 The file [SurfsUp_Challenge.ipynb](SurfsUp_Challenge.ipynb) will contain the code to generate the summary statistics.
 First a query was written to retrieve the applicable month of temperatures from the date column of the Measurement table.
 Next those temperatures were added to a list.
-Then the list of temperatures were converted to a Pandas DataFrame.
+Then the list of temperatures was converted to a Pandas DataFrame.
 Finally the summary statistics were generated for the DataFrame.

 ## Temperature Results